Alexis Sablone

 Alexis, filmed by Dave Korden, was seen flipping massive gaps, board-sliding steep ledges, and bailing hard, triggering both awe and confusion among many a young delusional male skater.
 Alexis was simply part of the team and her footage deserved to be there.
 Along with Coliseum, Alexis skated for Organika, The Firm, Element, and éS shoes during her early career.

-Alexis remembers seeing a boy skateboarding in a pizza restaurant parking-lot at age nine or ten and receiving her first skateboard not long after.
-She would practise alone in her garage and progressed by watching VHS tapes and trying to replicate what she saw.
+Alexis was raised in Old Saybrook, CT and remembered seeing a boy skateboarding in a pizza restaurant parking-lot at age nine or ten and receiving her first skateboard not long after.
+Her closest skateshop was the Eastern Pulse Snow & Skate an hour away that also had a skatepark, but mostly Alexis would practise alone in her garage.
+She progressed by watching VHS tapes and trying to replicate what she saw, like Zoo York’s Mixtape (1998) and Welcome to Hell (1996) from Toy Machine.
+In regard to Elissa Steamer, Alexis had a competitive streak as a kid and wanted to be as a good as her.

 Once she changed schools, Alexis made connections with like-minded skateboarding friends in Madison, Connecticut.
 In a 2015 interview for Jenkem, Alexis shared that, “I grew up skating by myself or skating with a bunch of guys.
 I mean, I was skateboarding in the mid 90’s in Connecticut; there was no group of girls.
 I had never even seen another girl skater until I went to my first contest.”